anilkunwar/thermomechanics-snagcu2025/README.md

    This data is computed from a TDB file using pycalphad software.
 A webapp (https://enthalpydatafromtdbfile.streamlit.app/) has been constructed to make this computational task easier.
-   The  thermophysical quantities such as  melting point and  latent heat of fusion for the alloy can be estimated for the Sn-xAg-yCu alloy by fitting the T-H data in the webapp (https://enthalpytemperature.streamlit.app/)
+   The  thermophysical quantities such as  melting point and  latent heat of fusion for the alloy can be estimated for the Sn-xAg-yCu alloy by fitting the T-H data in another webapp (https://enthalpytemperature.streamlit.app/)

    (b) computation of specific enthalpy of Sn-3.0Ag0.5Cu alloy from the molar enthalpy values